ysimonson/binlog/README.md

     Duration::from_micros(micros)
 }

-/// Demonstrates the sqlite store, with results in `example.db`.
-You may want to delete that before running this to see
-/// the results of this on an empty database. fn main() -> Result<(), Error> {
+/// Demonstrates the sqlite store, with results in `example.db`. fn main() -> Result<(), Error> {
     // Create a new datastore with sqlite backing.
-The result will be stored in example.db, with default compression
+The result will be stored in example.db, with
-    // options.
-In-memory is also possible via `binlog::MemoryStore::default()`. let store = SqliteStore::new("example.db", None)?;
+    // default compression options.
+In-memory is also possible via
+    // `binlog::MemoryStore::default()`.
+    let store = SqliteStore::new("example.db", None)?;

     // Add 10 entries.
     for i in 1..11 {
-        let entry = Entry::new_with_time(Duration::from_micros(i.into()), Atom::from("sqlite_example"), vec![i]);
+        let entry = Entry::new_with_time(d(i as u64), Atom::from("sqlite_example"), vec![i]);
         store.push(Cow::Owned(entry))?;
     }